Aviation author & outsize aircraft historian

 N447T in her better days Photo: Paul Hooper

-The ownership passed between multiple individuals and companies, some with rather questionable intentions and credentials.
-It was reported to have been sold to Geoff Leach in 2003.
+It was separately reported that it had been sold to Geoff Leach in 2003.
 Leach became involved in a shadowy situation with his son regarding ownership.
-Attempts were made to get maintenance items signed off by unqualified personnel.
-The engines were removed and shipped to Australia and stored.
-The next owner was David Berry, who registered it in the Philippines for an upstart cargo service in 2006.
+Attempts were made to get final maintenance items signed off by personnel reported as unqualified.
+Eventually the engines were removed and shipped to Australia and stored.
+The next reported owner was David Berry, who registered it in the Philippines for an upstart cargo service in 2006.
 The last owner, in 2016, was an American named Wayne Harland Jordan.
 All the while the “Skymonster” remained at Bournemouth.
-When it arrived there in 2002, it was known to have severe wing root and center-wing corrosion issues.
-British authorities would not allow it to fly until repaired, which may have been impossible even then.
-There were no spares available, and Canadair jigs had long ago been destroyed.
+The ownership passed between multiple individuals and companies, some with rather questionable intentions and credentials.
 After years of speculation and an uncertain fate, the end was scheduled for 11 February 2021 when dismantling was planned at Bournemouth and it was moved to a scrapping area.

 The “Conroy 103 or Skymonstser” CL-44 is a “one-of-one” aircraft.
 In the opinion of many, it should have been placed in a museum or allowed to stand in public view for all to marvel and enjoy.
 This was the second time in only two months a milestone aircraft has been planned for scrapping.
 On 20 December 2020, the SGT-201 Super Guppy F-BTGV was broken up at Bruntingthorpe Airfield, England.
 It was the first SGT-201 (N211AS) originally built at Santa Barbara as a demonstration model after Conroy’s departure from Aero Spacelines.
 Airbus acquired it to transport A300 aircraft components between factories around Europe.
 Three more SGT-201s were built for Airbus and served well until replaced by the A300-600ST Beluga and now the A330-743L Beluga XL.